LLNL/MuyGPyS/README.md

 - `tests` - install dependencies necessary to run [tests](tests/)
 - `docs` - install dependencies necessary to build the docs
-- `dev` - install dependencies for maintaining code style, running performance benchmarks, linting, and  packaging (includes all of the dependencies in `tests` and `docs`).
+- `dev` - install dependencies for maintaining code style, running performance benchmarks, linting, and packaging

-For example, follow these instructions to install from source for development purposes with JAX support:
+For example, follow these instructions to install from source for development purposes with CPU JAX support:
 ```
 $ git clone git@github.com:LLNL/MuyGPyS.git
 $ cd MuyGPyS